 When we use a third-party service provider to process data on our behalf then we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating appropriately.
 Examples of functions that may be carried out by third parties include:

-- Companies that provide IT services & support, including our core clinical systems; systems which manage patient facing services; data hosting service providers; systems which facilitate appointment bookings; document management services, translation services etc.
+- Companies that provide IT services & support, including our core clinical systems; systems which manage patient facing services; data hosting service providers; systems which facilitate appointment bookings; document management services, translation and transcribing services etc.

 - Payment providers

-Psychiatry-UK/HLP Group are committed to protecting your privacy and will only use information collected lawfully in accordance with relevant legislation, regulations, and directives, including:
+Psychiatry UK is committed to protecting your privacy and will only use information collected lawfully in accordance with relevant legislation, regulations, and directives, including:

 - Data Protection Act 2018